waynegramlich/bus_power/README.md

 (J1) can be connected between pins 1 and 2 to provide 120 Ohms
 of bus termination via R1.

+### Issues

+* Power switch does not control daisy chain power.

+* The bus connector should be centered.

+* Provide a power on/off LED.

 ## MOSFET Polarity Protection Video

 There is a nifty